sahithyandev/s3/src/content/docs/data-communication-and-networking/06-digital-to-digital.md

 ### Scrambling

 The process of replacing the constant voltage levels with a filling sequence.
-This is done to prevent the receiver from detecting the signal incorrectly.
+To prevent the receiver from detecting the signal incorrectly.

 #### Filling sequence

+A bit sequence to replace a sequence of constant voltage level.
 Must produce enough transitions to sync.
 Must be recognized by the receiver, and replaced with original.
 Has same length as original.

 ## Schemes